-Have you set yourself a career goal for 2019?
+Have you set yourself a career goal for the New Year?
 January is the perfect time to step back and renew your focus on where you want to be, career-wise.

 Statisticsshow that only 9.2% of people ever achieve their New Year's resolutions.
 That’s fewer than one in ten of us.

-So how can you make sure you don’t fall at the first hurdle but go on to accomplish your career goals in 2019?
+So how can you make sure you don’t fall at the first hurdle but go on to accomplish your career goals in the coming year?

 Start by working out what motivates you.

-You'll need to find a sustainable source of motivation if you want to accomplish your 2019 career goal.
+You'll need to find a sustainable source of motivation if you want to accomplish your New Year career goal.